LingjieKong-fdu/CustAny/README.md

 Codes and dataset will be released soon!

 ## BibTeX
-If you find AnyMaker useful for your research and applications, please cite using this BibTeX:
+If you find CustAny useful for your research and applications, please cite using this BibTeX:

 ```BibTeX
 @article{kong2024anymaker,